Sober Living and Halfway Houses in Newark, OH

 Services provided:

-Coshocton County Drug/alcohol Council Inc Dba Coshocton Behavioral Health Choices/adot is a sober living house in Coshocton, OH, 43812 zip code.
+Coshocton County Drug/alcohol Council Inc Dba Coshocton Behavioral Health Choices/adot is a halfway house in Coshocton, Ohio, 43812 zip code.

 Address: 610 Walnut Street, Coshocton, OH 43812 in Coshocton County